How can I get a smart meter?

 Contact your energy supplier or visit their website for more information about their timetables and plans.
 Gas and electricity suppliers are responsible for providing and fitting smart meters for everyone in Britain by 2020.
-You can find information on specific energy suppliers here:

 2. Fix a time and day

 When your energy supplier is ready to fit your smart meter, they will call or email you to arrange a time.